dd9jn/rfc4880bis/crypto-refresh.md

 When emitting a secret key (with or without passphrase-protection) an implementation MUST only produce data from a row with "Generate?" marked as "Yes".
 Each row with "Generate?" marked as "No" is described for backward compatibility (for reading only), and MUST NOT be generated.

-Note that compared to version 4 secret key, a version 6 secret key that is cryptographically protected is stored with an additional pair of length counts, each of which is one octet wide.
+Note that compared to a version 4 secret key, a version 6 secret key that is cryptographically protected is stored with an additional pair of length counts, each of which is one octet wide.

 Argon2 is only used with S2K usage octet 253.
 An implementation MUST NOT create and MUST reject as malformed a secret key packet where the S2K usage octet is anything but 253 and the S2K specifier type is Argon2.